

 Eligibility for exceptional circumstances consideration keyboard_arrow_up

-To be eligible to be considered for exceptional circumstances you must be:
+To be eligible to be considered for exceptional circumstances you must be any of the following:

 • a student who requires reasonable adjustments for work or study (evidenced by an access plan or medical documentation)

 Applications for exceptional circumstances are required to be submitted to the Government’s Department of Education for assessment.
-Applications must be sent to the department at least four (4) weeks prior to your placement commencing.
 Please ensure you allow time prior to this for Flinders to assess and send your application to the Department.
 We suggest submitting your application at least six (6) weeks prior to placement if you believe you meet the criteria for exceptional circumstances.

 For future Commonwealth Prac Payments, you will need to meet the standard program requirements unless the exceptional circumstances continue.
 In either case, you need to apply through InPlace at the time of your next placement.